- Does your plant start to develop yellow leaves?

 - If the curtains are closed at night time take the plant into the room away from the window sill.
 Any rapid temperature fluctuations will cause premature leaf drop.

 - Keep it away from heated appliances, tv, computers, and radiators.

 - Take the plastic sleeve off the plant so that the roots can breathe and gases can’t build up.

 - Place the plant somewhere nice and bright during the winter months and keep an eye out for bugs as the weeks go by.

 - Don’t let it sit in too much sunlight during the day as it is a bit fussy about that too! plus the bracts start to fade.

-- About 2 hours of sunlight a day is recommended but if you live in the UK 2 hours of bright sunlight a day in wintertime is quite rare!
-If it is placed in too shady a position it will also loose some of its leaves.
+- About 2 hours of sunlight a day is recommended but if you live in the UK 2 hours of bright sunlight a day in the wintertime is quite rare!
+If it is placed in too shady a position it will also lose some of its leaves.